SpAsM7/lpp-ws/PRD/coding-rules.md

 3. Never fetch data in client components unless absolutely necessary
 4. Always use database functions for data operations - never raw SQL
 5. Always implement preload pattern to prevent waterfalls
+6. Use Server Actions for form submissions and data mutations
+7. Use pagination for large data sets

 ## Middleware
 1. Middleware MUST be in project root as `middleware.ts`